javahometech/ansible-nginx-tomcat/README.md

-# Ansible Install And Configure Tomcat And Nging using Ansible Roles
+## Ansible Install And Configure Tomcat And Nginx using Ansible Roles